andersfylling/disgord/README.md

 ## Data types & tips
  - Use disgord.Snowflake, not snowflake.Snowflake.
  - Use disgord.Time, not time.Time when dealing with Discord timestamps.
-This is because Discord returns a weird time format.

 ## Starter guide
 > This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) for dealing with dependencies, remember to activate module support in your IDE